Laplace825/cxxmp/README.md

-## CXXMP -- A Mutil-Thread Processers Manage For you
+## CXXMP -- A Multi-Threading Processers Management For you

 Just `submit` any of your task, and your task will be runned in Parallel.
 **This may not be that stable for you to use in official development.